18 Best Things To Do In Elephant And Castle London

 Tip: Pick a table ahead of time (as spots tend to fill up), so you have a space to eat and chat at.
 Then, make your way over to the stalls and choose from a wide variety of excellent dishes at the market.
 It’s one of the top Elephant and Castle attractions.

 Address |42 Newington Causeway, London SE1 6DR, United Kingdom.

 Operating hours | Main Market: Mondays to Thursdays: 12:00 to 23:00; Fridays and Saturdays: 12:00 to 00:00; Sundays: 12:00 to 22:00.
 The MM Grocery is open from 08:00 to 20:00 on Mondays to Saturdays, and from 09:00 to 20:00 on Sundays.

 If you thought adults are the only group who’ll love spending time in Elephant Park, you’re wrong.
 Elephant Springs water park is a great place to take the kids for some water play.
-The best part: it’s completely free.
+The best part: it’s completely free and there is even a tree house in the park.
 So, everyone in the family is sure to have a good time.